ipfs/kubo/docs/config.md

 A pin request to the remote service is sent only when MFS root CID has changed and enough time has passed since the previous request (determined by `RepinInterval`).

-One can observe MFS pinning details by enabling debug via `ipfs log level remotepinning/mfs debug` and switch back to `error` when done.
+One can observe MFS pinning details by enabling debug via `ipfs log level remotepinning/mfs debug` and switching back to `error` when done.

 ###### `Pinning.RemoteServices: Policies.MFS.Enabled`